anantzoid/VQA-Keras-Visual-Question-Answering/README.md

 Visual Question Answering with Keras
 ===================================

 Recent developments in Deep Learning has paved the way to accomplish tasks involving multimodal learning.
 Visual Question Answering [(VQA)](http://www.visualqa.org/) is one such challenge which requires high-level scene interpretation from images combined with language modelling of relevant Q&A. Given an image and a natural language question about the image, the task is to provide an accurate natural language answer.
+This is a [Keras](http://keras.io) implementation of one such end-to-end system to accomplish the task.

 Checkout the demo here:
 ![Demo](http://i.imgur.com/pB3bGeo.jpg)

 ### Architecture
-The learning architecture behind this demo is based on the model proposed in the [VQA paper](http://arxiv.org/pdf/1505.00468v6.pdf) and is written in Keras.
+The learning architecture behind this demo is based on the model proposed in the [VQA paper](http://arxiv.org/pdf/1505.00468v6.pdf).

 ![Architecure](http://i.imgur.com/2zJ09mQ.png)